About Fix Them All

 Owned pets that are not spayed or neutered are the primary cause of unowned (stray) animals at great cost to communities and the environment.
 Free-roaming dogs and cats often suffer from parasites, hunger or injuries, and they carry disease and pose threats to pets and wildlife.
 (Outdoor cats are conservatively estimated to be responsible for killing more than 1.3 billion birds and 6.3 billion mammals in the U.S. every year.)
 Animal control services and shelters capture, house, occasionally re-adopt, and often euthanize these animals at tax-payer expense.
 In 2018, for example, one of our county shelters took in 591 stray cats and euthanized 469 of them.
 By encouraging pet owners to sterilize their dogs and cats and facilitating this by providing transportation and subsidizing the cost, Pay To Spay goes directly to the source of the problem.

 In 2019 we were able to initiate a mobile spay/neuter clinic unit to our communities to help pet owners who may not be able to travel to get their pets sterilized.
-Using first the Neuter Commuter service provided by Dr. Wendy Biggs and more recently a Mobile Unit provided by Access Veterinary Services, we have held clinics in Chiefland, Old Town and Cross City.
+We have held clinics in Chiefland, Old Town, Bell and Cross City.
 In 2020, thanks to the generosity of the Wagmore Foundation, we have been able to hold two mobile clinics a month.